NJ1219/AWS-Projects/README.md

 ---

-### Instructions
+### Process

 #### Data Preprocessing

-In this section, you will load the information about cryptocurrencies and perform data preprocessing tasks.
-You can choose one of the following methods to load the data:

-1. Using the provided `CSV` file, create a `Path` object and read the file data directly into a DataFrame named `crypto_df` using `pd.read_csv()`.

-2. Using the following `requests` library, retreive the necessary data from the following API endpoint from _CryptoCompare_ - `https://min-api.cryptocompare.com/data/all/coinlist`.  __HINT:__ You will need to use the 'Data' key from the json response, then transpose the DataFrame.
-Name your DataFrame `crypto_df`.

-With the data loaded into a Pandas DataFrame, continue with the following data preprocessing tasks.
+The data was loaded into a Pandas DataFrame to continue with the following data preprocessing tasks.

-3. Keep only the necessary columns: 'CoinName','Algorithm','IsTrading','ProofType','TotalCoinsMined','TotalCoinSupply'
+1. Only the necessary columns were kept: 'CoinName','Algorithm','IsTrading','ProofType','TotalCoinsMined','TotalCoinSupply'

-4. Keep only the cryptocurrencies that are trading.
+2. Only the cryptocurrencies that are trading were kept.

-5. Keep only the cryptocurrencies with a working algorithm.
+3. Only the cryptocurrencies with a working algorithm were kept.

-6. Remove the `IsTrading` column.
+4. Removed the `IsTrading` column.

-7. Remove all cryptocurrencies with at least one null value.
+5. Removed all cryptocurrencies with at least one null value.

-8. Remove all cryptocurrencies that have no coins mined.
+6. Removed all cryptocurrencies that have no coins mined.

-9. Drop all rows where there are 'N/A' text values.
+7. All rows where there are 'N/A' text values were dropped.

-10. Store the names of all cryptocurrencies in a DataFrame named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.
+8. Stored the names of all cryptocurrencies in a DataFrame named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.

-11. Remove the `CoinName` column.
+9. Removed the `CoinName` column.

-12. Create dummy variables for all the text features, and store the resulting data in a DataFrame named `X`.
+10. Created dummy variables for all the text features, and store the resulting data in a DataFrame named `X`.

-13. Use the [`StandardScaler` from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to standardize all the data of the `X` DataFrame.
-Remember, this is important prior to using PCA and K-Means algorithms.
+11. Used the [`StandardScaler` from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to standardize all the data of the `X` DataFrame.
+This is an important step prior to using PCA and K-Means algorithms.

 #### Reducing Data Dimensions Using PCA

-Use the [`PCA` algorithm from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) to reduce the dimensions of the `X` DataFrame down to three principal components.
+Used the [`PCA` algorithm from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) to reduce the dimensions of the `X` DataFrame down to three principal components.

-Once you have reduced the data dimensions, create a DataFrame named `pcs_df` using as columns names `"PC 1", "PC 2"` and `"PC 3"`;  use the `crypto_df.index` as the index for this new DataFrame.
+Once reduced the data dimensions, created a DataFrame named `pcs_df` using as columns names `"PC 1", "PC 2"` and `"PC 3"`;  used the `crypto_df.index` as the index for this new DataFrame.

-You should have a DataFrame like the following:
+The following DataFrame was created:

 ![pcs_df](Images/pcs_df.png)

 #### Clustering Cryptocurrencies Using K-Means

-In this section, you will use the [`KMeans` algorithm from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to cluster the cryptocurrencies using the PCA data.
+Used the [`KMeans` algorithm from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to cluster the cryptocurrencies using the PCA data.

-Perform the following tasks:
+Performed the following tasks:

-1. Create an Elbow Curve to find the best value for `k` using the `pcs_df` DataFrame.
+1. Created an Elbow Curve to find the best value for `k` using the `pcs_df` DataFrame.

-2. Once you define the best value for `k`, run the `Kmeans` algorithm to predict the `k` clusters for the cryptocurrencies data.
-Use the `pcs_df` to run the `KMeans` algorithm.
+2. Once the best value for `k` was defined, the `Kmeans` algorithm was executed to predict the `k` clusters for the cryptocurrencies data.
+Used the `pcs_df` to run the `KMeans` algorithm.

-3. Create a new DataFrame named `clustered_df`, that includes the following columns `"Algorithm", "ProofType", "TotalCoinsMined", "TotalCoinSupply", "PC 1", "PC 2", "PC 3", "CoinName", "Class"`.
-You should maintain the index of the `crypto_df` DataFrames as is shown bellow.
+3. Created a new DataFrame named `clustered_df`, that included the following columns `"Algorithm", "ProofType", "TotalCoinsMined", "TotalCoinSupply", "PC 1", "PC 2", "PC 3", "CoinName", "Class"`.
+The index of the `crypto_df` DataFrames was created as is shown bellow.

     ![clustered_df](Images/clustered_df.png)

 #### Visualizing Results

-In this section, you will create some data visualization to present the final results.
-Perform the following tasks:
+Some data visualizations were created to present the final results.
+Performed the following tasks:

-1. Create a 3D-Scatter using Plotly Express to plot the clusters using the `clustered_df` DataFrame.
-You should include the following parameters on the plot: `hover_name="CoinName"` and `hover_data=["Algorithm"]` to show this additional info on each data point.
+1. Created a 3D-Scatter using Plotly Express to plot the clusters using the `clustered_df` DataFrame.
+It includes the following parameters on the plot: `hover_name="CoinName"` and `hover_data=["Algorithm"]` to show this additional info on each data point.

-2. Use `hvplot.table` to create a data table with all the current tradable cryptocurrencies.
-The table should have the following columns: `"CoinName", "Algorithm", "ProofType", "TotalCoinSupply", "TotalCoinsMined", "Class"`
+2. Used `hvplot.table` to create a data table with all the current tradable cryptocurrencies.
+The table have the following columns: `"CoinName", "Algorithm", "ProofType", "TotalCoinSupply", "TotalCoinsMined", "Class"`

-3. Create a scatter plot using `hvplot.scatter`, to present the clustered data about cryptocurrencies having `x="TotalCoinsMined"` and `y="TotalCoinSupply"` to contrast the number of available coins versus the total number of mined coins.
-Use the `hover_cols=["CoinName"]` parameter to include the cryptocurrency name on each data point.
+3. Created a scatter plot using `hvplot.scatter`, to present the clustered data about cryptocurrencies having `x="TotalCoinsMined"` and `y="TotalCoinSupply"` to contrast the number of available coins versus the total number of mined coins.
+Used the `hover_cols=["CoinName"]` parameter to include the cryptocurrency name on each data point.

-### Optional Challenge

-For the challenge section, you have to upload your Jupyter notebook to Amazon SageMaker and deploy it.
+### AWS Sagemaker Deployment

-The `hvplot` and Plotly Express libraries are not included in the built-in anaconda environments, so for this challenge section, you should use the `altair` library instead.
+The `hvplot` and Plotly Express libraries are not included in the built-in SageMaker environments, so for this reason the `altair` library  was used instead.

-Perform the following tasks:
+Performed the following tasks:

-1. Upload your Jupyter notebook and rename it as `crypto_clustering_sm.ipynb`
+1. Uploaded the Jupyter notebook and renamed it as `crypto_clustering_sm.ipynb`

-2. Select the `conda_python3` environment.
+2. Selected the `conda_python3` environment.

-3. Import the `altair` library by running the following code before the initial imports.
+3. Imported the `altair` library by running the following code before the initial imports.

   ```python
   !pip install -U altair
   ```

-4. Use the `altair` scatter plot to create the Elbow Curve.
+4. Used the `altair` scatter plot to create the Elbow Curve.

-5. Use the `altair` scatter plot, instead of the 3D-Scatter from Plotly Express, to visualize the clusters.
-Since this is a 2D-Scatter, use `x="PC 1"` and `y="PC 2"` for the axes, and add the following columns as tool tips: `"CoinName", "Algorithm", "TotalCoinsMined", "TotalCoinSupply"`.
+5. Used the `altair` scatter plot, instead of the 3D-Scatter from Plotly Express, to visualize the clusters.
+Since this is a 2D-Scatter, used `x="PC 1"` and `y="PC 2"` for the axes, and added the following columns as tool tips: `"CoinName", "Algorithm", "TotalCoinsMined", "TotalCoinSupply"`.

-6. Use the `altair` scatter plot to visualize the tradable cryptocurrencies using  `x="TotalCoinsMined"` and `y="TotalCoinSupply"` for the axes.
+6. Used the `altair` scatter plot to visualize the tradable cryptocurrencies using  `x="TotalCoinsMined"` and `y="TotalCoinSupply"` for the axes.

-7. Show the table of current tradable cryptocurrencies using the `display()` command.
+7. Diisplayed the table of current tradable cryptocurrencies using the `display()` command.

-8. Remove all `hvplot` and Plotly Express references from your code.
+8. Removed all `hvplot` and Plotly Express references from the code.

 #### Complementary Resources